 Pelekane Beach is the site of the Royal Courtyard, a pretty beach park with lots of shade that once served as King Kamehameha's residence.
 You are invited to walk through the grounds and enjoy the tranquil scene.
 Every August, Pelkane is home to the Ho'oku'ikahi Establishment Day Hawaiian Cultural Festival.
 This two-day event includes cultural demonstrations, lessons in traditional crafts, games and activities.

-Pu'ukohola is also one of our favorite places for Humpback Whale watching!
-You are invited to join staff and volunteers from the Hawaiian Islands Humpback Whale National Marine Sanctuary every Friday from 9am to 11am, December through March.
+Pu'ukohola is one of the best places for Humpback whale watching.
+Every Friday from 9am to 11am December through March, visitors are invited to join staff and volunteers from the Hawaiian Islands Humpback Whale National Marine Sanctuary.
 It's a great opportunity to learn about and watch Humpback Whales from the "hill of the whale."

 Pu'ukohola Heiau National Historic Site is adjacent to Spencer Beach Park, 34 miles north of Kailua-Kona near Kawaihae.
 The park is open daily year-round, 7:45am-4:45pm (including all Federal Holidays).
 For more information please visit the National Park Service website.